Marcelosmbrrr/laravel-docker-setup/README.md

 # About

-This is a container setup for laravel + inertia, the framework is not relevant, but this example is using ReactJS configuration.
+This is a container setup for laravel + inertia.

 # Commands for production: